Diana Bryant AO

 In 2004 The Honourable Diana Bryant was appointed as Chief Justice of the Family Court of Australia, a role she held until October 2017 upon reaching the constitution retirement age.
 There were many challenges in that period but her greatest success was ensuring publication of all first instance and appellate judgments by enabling them to be anonymised and given pseudonyms so they could be accessible to the profession and the public.
 During her tenure as Chief Justice, she was instrumental in the engagement between the Family Court of Australia and the Indonesian Supreme court and the Religious Courts of Indonesia on court reform and operations with a family law focus.

 In 2013 The Honourable Diana Bryant was appointed by the Secretary-General of the Hague Conference on Private International Law to Chair a Working Group to develop a Guide to Good Practice on Article 13(1)(b) of the Hague Child Abduction Convention which was finally completed in 2020.
 For four years, she was a member of the Singapore Family Justice Courts International Advisory Group appointed by the Chief Justice of Singapore.

-In 2012 she was recognised in the Australia Day Honours lists with an Officer of the Order of Australia for her “distinguished service to the judiciary and to the law, particularly to family law policy reform and practice, through the establishment of the Federal Magistrates Court, and to the advancement of women in the legal profession”.
+The Honourable Diana Bryant received a Centenary Medal in 2001 for services as an inaugural Chief Federal Magistrate and in the Australia Day 2012 Honours List, she was appointed as an Officer of the Order of Australia (AO) for “distinguished service to the judiciary and to the law, particularly to family law policy reform and practice, through the establishment of the Federal Magistrates Court, and to the advancement of women in the legal profession”.